Warm Spaces

 Some venues offer hot drinks, activities and other services such as free wi-fi.
 Warm Spaces are safe, friendly, neutral places where you can comfortably spend time reading, studying or chatting with others.

-Warm Spaces were launched in December 2022 to help people who were struggling with the cost of heating their home through winter.
-Due to their popularity, some spaces have continued year-round and now they are all back for Winter 2023.
+Warm Spaces were launched in December 2022 (Welcoming Spaces through the summer) to help people who are struggling with the cost of heating their home through winter.
+Due to their popularity, some spaces have continued year-round.

 Find your Warm Space

-We have created a directory of all the Warm Spaces across the district.
+We have created a directory of Warm Spaces across the district.
 You can search the directory to find Warm Spaces near you.